 Monday, October 31, 2016

-Back to the Start
+Back to the Start: 2016

 We sadly bid farewell to Jumping Fish Bay in Greece

-Discovered style in Barcelona
+Discovered style in Barcelona,

 And hunky types in Naples

 Italy’s west coast made good its promise of few anchorages so our travels were essentially moving from marina to marina with longish stops to take in major historical sites.
 Somehow, we still never seemed to have sufficient time for our “must do” list.
-At least we managed to see (but not climb) some seriously interesting volcanos and enjoy one or two bottles of local plonk (I'm not sure there's an Italian equivalent for this word).
+At least we managed to see (but not climb) some seriously interesting volcanoes and enjoy one or two bottles of local plonk (I'm not sure there's an Italian equivalent for this word).
 The history was fascinating, the art incredible, people generally friendly and scenery, especially along the northern coast, quite unlike the “Med” we had grown used to.

 The view over La Spezia was too good to miss